-FD 223 - Digital Literacy For Designers (Interdisciplinary) 2.5 credits; 2 lecture and 1 lab hours This is an interdisciplinary course cross-listed with CG 223.
+FD 223 - Digital Literacy For Designers (Interdisciplinary)

+2.5 credits; 2 lecture and 1 lab hours

+This is an interdisciplinary course cross-listed with CG 223.
 This course examines the concept of digital literacy through the lens of Art and Design.
 The course framework supports the development of critical and self-reflective skills, necessary components of ethical and socially responsible behavior in online environments.
 Students create content in a variety of forms, making use of new digital tools to support knowledge creation in a socially networked world.
 They work collaboratively to improve the civic life of their community, and understand that digital literacy is a core competency in the digital age.

-FD 227 - Design Studio IV: Advanced Draping 3 credits; 6 lab hours This course further develops creative and technical skills in apparel design.
-Advanced draping projects enable students to explore design through a variety of fabrication, draping, and construction techniques.
-Students also learn how design resources and presentation skills can help them articulate their ideas.
-Prerequisite(s): FD 113 and FD 114, or FD 211, or FD 217.
-FD 231 - Haute Couture Sewing Techniques 2 credits; 4 lab hours This course introduces students to the finest sewing techniques practiced in couture workrooms and provides the basis for understanding haute couture.
+FD 227 - Design Studio IV: Advanced Draping

+3 credits; 6 lab hours

+Further development of creative and technical skills in apparel design.
+Advanced draping projects explore design concepts through use of a variety of fabrication, draping and construction techniques.
+Added focus on design resources and presentation skills lead to articulation of design ideas.

+Prerequisite(s): FD 112 or FD 113 or FD 217.

+FD 231 - Haute Couture Sewing Techniques

+2 credits; 4 lab hours

+Introduces students to the finest sewing techniques practiced in couture workrooms; provides the basis for understanding haute couture.
 Students learn techniques in cutting, hand stitching, seam and hem finishes, pocket construction, pressing, and finishing.

-FD 232 - Haute Couture Decorative Techniques and Embellishments 2 credits; 4 lab hours Expands knowledge of the couture by exploring various decorative techniques.
+FD 232 - Haute Couture Decorative Techniques and Embellishments

+2 credits; 4 lab hours

+Expands knowledge of the couture by exploring various decorative techniques.
 Students learn how to hand bead as well as apply rocailles, sequins, pearls, and faux gems on different types of fabrics.
 In addition, students create embellishments from ribbons and fabric; hand embroider original designs; and learn techniques in quilting, pleating, and trapunto.

 Co-requisite(s): FD 231.